Lean wit Me: Background

-"Lean Wit Me" serves as the third single from debut studio album Goodbye & Good Riddance.
-As one of the more personal tracks on the album, the song is a reflection on addiction.
-It addresses Juice WRLD's issues with substance abuse.
+"Lean wit Me" serves as the third single from debut studio album Goodbye & Good Riddance.
+As one of the more personal tracks on the album, the song is a reflection on addiction, addressing Juice Wrld's issues with substance abuse.
+Unlike other tracks on the album, it does not celebrate substance abuse, instead serving as a cautionary tale to the listener.

 Composition

-"Lean Wit Me" is a midtempo hip hop track that lasts for a duration of two minutes and fifty-five seconds.
-Like his previous records, "Lean Wit Me" is an agonizing melodic rap song.
-The songwriting contains dark lyrical themes with a strong fixation on addiction and contemplations of mortality.
-The lyrics are laced with references pertaining to narcotics and binging, relating how substance abuse can lead to self-destruction and tragic romance.
-As the lyrical narrative unfolds, Juice WRLD suffers from the consequences of overindulgence as he rhymes, "Fucked up liver with some bad kidneys."
+"Lean wit Me" is a midtempo emo rap track that lasts for a duration of two minutes and fifty-five seconds.
+It is an agonizing melodic rap song.
+The songwriting contains dark lyrical themes, with a strong fixation on addiction and contemplations of mortality.
+The lyrics include references pertaining to narcotics, binging and needing therapy after a girlfriend overdoses: "Finally know the difference between love and drugs".
+As the lyrical narrative unfolds, Juice Wrld suffers from the consequences of his overindulgence."
 Throughout the musical composition, his melodic vocal style often verges on melancholic crooning.

 Critical reception

-"Lean Wit Me" received positive reviews from contemporary music journalists.
-Aaron Williams for Uproxx complimented Juice WRLD's lyricism, claiming that the songwriter "details substance abuse that could make Future think twice about his decisions."
+"Lean wit Me" received positive reviews from contemporary music journalists.
+Aaron Williams for Uproxx complimented Juice Wrld's lyricism, claiming that the songwriter "details substance abuse that could make Future think twice about his decisions."